 The last half to one-third of episode two includes Hancock interviewing Marco Vigato, author of a relatively unknown book titled, Empires of Atlantis: The Origins of Ancient Civilizations and Mystery Traditions throughout the Ages.
 Vigato’s work was an unoriginal and essentially racist imagining of the peopling of the world with the mythical Atlantis and a theosophical set of races being the source of all modern populations.

-Armed with that set of assumptions, Vigato tells Hancock that the site of Texcotzingo (approximately 20 miles northwest of Mexico City) was “clearly reworked over a very long period of time” and was created by a civilization “much older” than the Aztec.
+Armed with that set of assumptions, Vigato tells Hancock that the site of Texcotzingo (approximately 20 miles northeast of Mexico City) was “clearly reworked over a very long period of time” and was created by a civilization “much older” than the Aztec.
 What’s the evidence Vigato bases his bold statement of “very clearly” on, you ask?

 “The rock was a very hard type of prophyry stone” and since it’s weathered…